iboyko21/frontend-application-design/chapter5/README.md

 ```

 The `TodoItem` class has three instance properties: `id`, `complete`, and `text`.
-`id` can potentially be null because this value is assigned by the backend.
-When the
-frontend creates an item prior to sending it to the backend, then the `id` is undefined.
+`id` can potentially be undefined because this value is assigned by the backend.
+When the frontend creates an item prior to sending it to the backend, then the `id` is undefined.
 The other two properties also have default *falsy* values.

 The signature of the constructor appears a bit intimidating, but it makes sense when it breaks down into three parts - (*argument* : *type declaration* = *default value*).